wenquanlu/noisy_dinov2/README.md

 </figure>

 ## Get Started
+Please follow [DINOv2](https://github.com/facebookresearch/dinov2) and [Neighbor2Neighbor](https://github.com/TaoHuang2018/Neighbor2Neighbor) to install all required packages and environments, which should be sufficient.
+We also provide our custom configurations in [conda-custom.yaml](conda-custom.yaml) and [n2n-conda-custom.yaml](imagenet-100-experiments/Neighbor2Neighbor/conda-custom.yaml).

 We provide DINOv2 weights for our ImageNet-1k experiments (100 epochs, batch size 512)
 | Model              | Gauss100                                         | Gauss255                                         |
 |--------------------|--------------------------------------------------|--------------------------------------------------|